 There is a very real chance that a potentially lifesaving treatment for your illness exists now, or is in development, that your doctor does not know about.
 You simply can’t know unless you have the latest information on your illness.
 We believe that patients should be making their own medical choices based on the best information available.

 You need to be the general contractor of your illness and its treatment.
 To take on that role, you need current, ongoing information about your illness and its treatment options.
 How do you keep up with the latest treatment developments for your illness?
 How do you know if a new development today, tomorrow, or next week might make a huge difference for your treatment — and ultimately your life itself?
 We can help.

 Treatment Developments and Breakthroughs Worldwide

-So Anyone with a Computer Can go Online and Get the Best Treatment information for Any Illness?
+So Anyone with a Computer Can Go Online and Get the Best Treatment Information for Any Illness?

-Well yes & no. It is not as simple as putting a term into a search engine like Google and sifting through the results.
-The main government database, called PubMed, is available online over the web.
-However, PubMed (formerly called Medline) was designed for researchers and medical librarians.
-PubMed is a very extensive database of the world's latest (and historic) medical information.
-It has remarkably powerful tools for honing in on very specific types of information like the newest treatments for a particular illness.
+Well, yes and no. It is not as simple as putting a term into a search engine like Google and sifting through the results.
+The main government database, called PubMed, is available online.
+However, PubMed (formerly called Medline) is far from user friendly.
+PubMed has remarkably powerful tools for honing in on very specific types of information like the newest treatments for a particular illness.
 It even allows a user to do pinpoint limiting.
-For example, if I wanted to search for treatment articles on bladder cancer published in the past six months, doing so would be quite easily.
-If I wanted to restrict only to articles regarding treatment of that same illness but limit to surgical procedures, no problem.
-If I wanted to limit further to articles that specifically addressed treatment of that illness that specifically addressed persons over 65 with a history of diabetes (or emphysema, or hypertension, or any other condition), still no problem.
+For example, if I wanted to search for treatment articles on bladder cancer limited to those published in the past six months, doing so would be quite easy.
+If I wanted to restrict my search only to articles regarding treatment of that same illness but limit to surgical procedures, no problem.
+If I wanted to limit it further to articles that specifically addressed treatment of that illness for persons over 65 with a history of diabetes (or emphysema, or hypertension, or any other condition), still no problem.